NVFL/Markov-Chain-Model/README.md

 # A Markov Chain Model for Identifying Changes in Daily Activity Patterns of People Living with Dementia

-This repository contains the code for the statistical tests and algorithm described in the paper "[A Markov Chain Model for Identifying Changes in Daily Activity Patterns of People Living with Dementia](https://ieeexplore.ieee.org/document/10171194)".
+In this repository, we provide the code for the statistical tests and algorithm described in the paper "[A Markov Chain Model for Identifying Changes in Daily Activity Patterns of People Living with Dementia](https://ieeexplore.ieee.org/document/10171194)".
 We have also included anonymized data.

 ## Dependencies